 When a person is arrested for shoplifting, they are usually charged with larceny.
 The degree of which depends on the value of the items taken.
 No matter the severity of the charge, an individual should not wait before contacting a Greenwich theft lawyer to mount a defense to help minimize or dismiss any penalties associated with the charge.Elements of the Charge

 The most important issue in a Greenwich larceny arrest is whether the person arrested possessed the intent to permanently deprive the owner of the property of that item, e.g., did they borrow the item, were they merely looking at the item, or did they accidently take the item out of the store.

-If there was no intent to permanently deprive the owner of the property, then an individual may be able to get their charge dismissed using an experienced Greenwich theft lawyer.Potential Penalties
+If there was no intent to permanently deprive the owner of the property, then an individual may be able to get their charge dismissed using an experienced Greenwich theft lawyer.What is Burglary?

 A misdemeanor theft arrest in Greenwich, Connecticut can result in punishment of up to one year in jail.
 A felony larceny, or shoplifting charge, could result in more than a year in jail.